Floquet scattering of light and sound in Dirac optomechanics: APPENDIX A: IMPLEMENTATION OF THE FLOQUET APPROACH

 for $E_{n}^{\tau}=E^{\tau}+ n \Omega$.

 We fix $\Omega=1$, which is justified due to the scale invariance of the scattering problem.
-The quasienergies $\varepsilon$ in $\mathcal{F}\bvec{c}=\varepsilon \bvec{c}$ are obtained as the eigenvalues of the Floquet matrix~\eqref{app:FEE} and depend on the two barrier parameters $g_{0},g_{1}$, as well as on wavenumber $q$.
-The pseudospin projection $\sigma=\pm 1$ leads only to a change in the sign of the quasienergies and is determined by the sign of the wavenumber.
-As a consequence of the polariton degree of freedom $\tau=\pm 1$, the static dispersion~\eqref{static_disp} is two-fold degenerate.
-Accordingly, the quasienergies are two-fold degenerate too, which is reflected in the block-diagonal form of $\mathcal{F}$ and is marked by the index $\bk{\pm}$ hereinafter.
+The quasienergies $\varepsilon$ in $\mathcal{F}\bvec{c}=\varepsilon \bvec{c}$ are obtained as the eigenvalues of the Floquet matrix~\eqref{app:FEE} and depend on the two barrier parameters $g_{0},g_{1}$, as well as on wave number $q$.
+The pseudospin projection $\sigma=\pm 1$ leads only to a change in the sign of the quasienergies and is determined by the sign of the wave number.
+As a consequence of the polariton degree of freedom $\tau=\pm 1$, the static dispersion~\eqref{static_disp} is two fold degenerate.
+Accordingly, the quasienergies are two fold degenerate, too, which is reflected in the block-diagonal form of $\mathcal{F}$ and is marked by the index $\bk{\pm}$ hereinafter.
 Diagonalization yields a pair of quasienergies $\varepsilon^{\bk{\pm}}\bk{q}$ with Fourier vectors $\bvec{c}^{\bk{\pm}}\bk{q}$ for each $q$.
-Other pairs of quasienergies $\varepsilon^{\bk{\pm}}\bk{q}+n\Omega$ are also eigensolutions of Eq.~\eqref{app:FEE}, but in principle they all contain the same information about the time-dependence.
+Other pairs of quasienergies $\varepsilon^{\bk{\pm}}\bk{q}+n\Omega$ are also eigensolutions of Eq.~\eqref{app:FEE}, but in principle they all contain the same information about the time dependence.

-According to Eq.~\eqref{trans}, the eigensolutions of $\mathcal{F}$ are needed to construct the transmitted wavefunction inside the dot.
+According to Eq.~\eqref{trans}, the eigensolutions of $\mathcal{F}$ are needed to construct the transmitted wave function inside the dot.
 Since the oscillating barrier shifts the energy $E$ of the incoming wave, $E_{n}=E+n \Omega$, the quasienergies are fixed: $\varepsilon^{(\pm)}(q)=E_{n}$.
-The zeros of $\varepsilon^{(\pm)}(q)-E_{n}$ yield the wavenumbers $q^{\bk{\pm}}_{n}$, and hence the Fourier vectors $\bvec{c}^{\bk{\pm}}_{n}$ can be calculated.
+The zeros of $\varepsilon^{(\pm)}(q)-E_{n}$ yield the wave numbers $q^{\bk{\pm}}_{n}$, and hence the Fourier vectors $\bvec{c}^{\bk{\pm}}_{n}$ can be calculated.
 Doing this it makes sense to connect the considered pair of quasienergies with the energy dispersion in the static case for $q \rightarrow 0$: $\varepsilon^{\bk{\pm}}\bk{q\rightarrow 0}=E^{\pm}\bk{q\rightarrow 0}$.
 We note that when using the Floquet approach the specific geometry of the barrier only enters the scattering matrix via Eqs.~\eqref{scatmatrix1} and~\eqref{scatmatrix2} (e.g., the results for a planar barrier are given in~\citep{WF18}).